jdcloudcom/en/documentation/Networking/Load-Balancer/User-Agreements/SLA.md

 In the event of failure of normal use of load balancer due to JD Cloud fault, or failure of normal website access due to JD Cloud fault, JD Cloud will compensate for the unavailability time, excluding the service unavailability time caused by the following reasons:

-1) Caused by the system maintenance that JD Cloud has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;
+1) Caused by the system maintenance that JD Cloud have notified the users in advance, including cutover, maintenance, upgrade and simulation fault drill;

 2) Unavailability situations such as packet loss and latency caused by operator fault;